FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Robin Berjon is FOTI’s Senior Fellow.

-He’s a technologist specialised in the governance of technology.
+Robin is a technologist specialised in the governance of technology.
 His work focuses on digital sovereignty, issues of power in the digital sphere, and bringing democracy to the internet.
 He is Principal at Supramundane Agency, Deputy Director of the IPFS Foundation, and a Senior Fellow with both the Future of Technology Institute and the Public AI network.
 Previously, he was VP of Data Governance at The New York Times, where he worked on data strategy and safeguarding media independence, and Vice-Chair of the board of the World Wide Web Consortium.

 FOTI is a project of the Meliore Foundation (FUP)